BeautifulNovember/learngit/readme.txt

 Git is a distributed version control system.
-Git is a free software!
+Git is a free software distributed under the GPL.
-This is my first git repository!